conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 ------

 We carry an extensive set of python patches that change some core behaviors around search paths, environment isolation in conda environments, and some operating system limits.
-Many of these patches are only applied to certain systems like Windows.
 See the `python feedstock <https://github.com/conda-forge/python-feedstock>`_ for more details.